kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/Any% Glitchless.md

   - *Force: Cast Force Valor*
   - *Shield: Use Echani Shield if you equipped it*
   - *Medpacs: Heal to full using Advanced Medpac(s)*
+- `Level to 8: STR to 21, Persuade to 11, TI to 10, Disable Droid`
 - Enter the Sand People Enclave
 - Run/Force Jump to the Chieftain
   - You can pick up at least one extra kill here if you're short on XP